clojurust/clojurust/README.md

 The idea is to mainly automatize the process in order to grab all data and to create standard implementation w/o errors.

 ### Getting original code structure
-With the intend to grab all the skeleton of the original Java library and ease creation of Rust code skeleton as Rust doesn't play with reflection well...
-This will get the Objects, Abstract, Interfaces, defined in the core of the library, and to get the same info for the Java standard library to be implemented in Rust.
+With the intend to grab all the skeleton of the original Java library, ease creation of Rust code skeleton, as Rust doesn't play with reflection well, this will get the Objects, Abstract, Interfaces, defined in the core of the library, and get the same info for the Java standard library to be implemented in Rust.

-This will be written in Clojure as it has access to reflection and, well...
-It's a better language for this type of work.
+This will be written in Clojure as it has access to reflection and, well... it's a better language for this sort of work.

 ### Create or update the code with the data
 This will create or modify module and files hierarchy according to original data.
 Each Interface, and Abstract will create a new .rs file with a trait, each Object will create a TObject struct.
 The process will create code implementation place in the trait and struct definition with macros to generate all necessary code to match Java behavior.
 A new version of original code can modify the generated code, but not regenerate it.
 I shall only modify, if deletion of element is done, there should be done by commenting out the intended place.